igemsoftware2019/iGemMarburg2019/AI/README.md

 ## Analyze images

 - Use the image from `process.dockerfile` (`docker build -f process.dockerfile -t <image tag> .`)
+- There is a pretrained `inference graph` inside the trained folder

 ```sh
 docker run \